Mutahar789/PCLA/README.md

 ## Pre-Trained Weights

-Download the pre-trained weights from ????[insert link here] and extract them into the `PCLA/agents/` directory.</br> Ensure that each folder of pre-trained weights, is placed directly next to its respective model's folder.
+Download the pre-trained weights from <a href="https://zenodo.org/records/14446470">Zenodo</a> or directly from <a href="https://zenodo.org/records/14446470/files/pretrained.zip?download=1">here</a> and extract them into the `PCLA/agents/` directory.</br>
+Ensure that each folder of pre-trained weights, is placed directly next to its respective model's folder.

 ## Autonomous Agents